 - Madam Black (Winner of over 40 Festival Awards)

-MISTAKES MADE BY SHORT FILM MAKERS
+MISTAKES MADE BY FILMMAKERS

 One of the reasons why short films have not made as much headway into the mainstream as TV shows and movies is because so many of them do not meet a high enough standard to warrant attention.